GluuFederation/flex/admin-ui/docs/testing.md

 ## Conventions

-- **No real network calls** — mock the Orval hook or API helper at the import boundary.
+- **No real network calls**: mock the Orval hook or API helper at the import boundary.
 Mocking the shared axios directly is brittle.
-- **No real timers without `jest.useFakeTimers()`** — idle-timer and session-timeout use real `setInterval` / `setTimeout`.
+- **No real timers without `jest.useFakeTimers()`**: idle-timer and session-timeout use real `setInterval` / `setTimeout`.
-- **Snapshots are discouraged** beyond inert presentational output — they rot.
+- **Snapshots are discouraged** beyond inert presentational output.
+They rot.
-- **Translation keys, not English strings** — test-mode i18n returns keys verbatim, so `getByText('users.addUser')` works.
+- **Translation keys, not English strings**: test-mode i18n returns keys verbatim, so `getByText('users.addUser')` works.
-- **Mock Cedarling on any guarded page** — otherwise every permission check returns `undefined` and the page renders nothing.
+- **Mock Cedarling on any guarded page**: otherwise every permission check returns `undefined` and the page renders nothing.

 ## Knip and tests

 knip uses production imports to decide if a module is used.
 Test files don't count.
-A `jest.mock(...)` that _replaces_ a module doesn't keep the production file alive in knip's view — if knip flags a module you know is in use, check whether the test mocks it _instead of_ importing it.
+A `jest.mock(...)` that _replaces_ a module doesn't keep the production file alive in knip's view.
+If knip flags a module you know is in use, check whether the test mocks it _instead of_ importing it.